andersonfrailey/UBI_LaTex/paper.md

 % Section 6 (E)
 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus}

 In this section we provide a basic income to individuals $18$ and older.
-Shrinking the targeted population allows for a larger UBI -- \euog{} instead of the \duag{} outlined in section five.\ospc As in section five, this UBI is taxed and is ultimatley revenue neutral.
+Shrinking the targeted population allows for a larger UBI -- \euog{} instead of the \duag{} outlined in section five.\ospc As in section five, this UBI is taxed and is revenue neutral.

 With the introduction of a \euog{} UBI, most tax units see a rise in tax liability and marginal tax rates.
-As with the initial UBI policy though, there are a small number of tax-units who actually saw their total liability decrease by $\$1,436$ on average.
-This is again likely due to the removal of taxable Social Security benefits from these tax units, as on average they received $\$41,117$ compared to $\$18,611$ in UBI.\ospc
+As with the initial UBI policy though, there are a small number of tax-units who actually saw their total liability decrease by \textcolor{red}{$\$1,436$} on average.
+This is likely due to the removal of taxable Social Security benefits from these tax units, as on average they received \textcolor{red}{$\$41,117$} compared to \textcolor{red}{$\$18,611$} in UBI.\ospc

 \begin{figure}[H]
 \centering